 Name Description imageId ID of the AMI of which parameters are described.
 Type: xsd:string launchPermission Launch permissions of the AMI.
 Returned if launchPermission is specified.
-Type: ec2:LaunchPermissionItemType [] productCodes Product codes of the AMI.
+Type: LaunchPermissionItemType[] productCodes Product codes of the AMI.
 Returned if productCodes is specified.
-Type: ec2:ProductCodeItemType[]
+Type: ProductCodeItemType[] kernel ID of the kernel associated with the AMI.
+Returned if kernel is specified.
+Type: xsd:string ramdisk ID of the RAM disk associated with the AMI.
+Returned if ramdisk is specified.
+Type: xsd:string blockDeviceMapping Mapping that defines native device names to use when exposing virtual devices.
+Returned if blockDeviceMapping is specified.
+Type: BlockDeviceMappingItemType []

-<DescribeImageAttribute xmlns="http://ec2.amazonaws.com/doc/2007-08-29";
+<DescribeImageAttribute xmlns="http://ec2.amazonaws.com/doc/2008-02-01">

 <imageId>ami-61a54008</imageId>

 <launchPermission />

 </DescribeImageAttribute>